martijnvwezel/muino-email-management/README.md

 ```

 ## Production
-### Build a docker
+### Build a docker  [Soon this will be done when first alpha version is ready]
 For the production of pre-build docker on docker-hub.
 ``` bash
 ./build_docker.sh